Indigenous Australian customary law

-Indigenous Australian customary law refers to the legal systems and practices uniquely belonging to Indigenous Australians of Australia, that is, Aboriginal and Torres Strait Islander people.
+Indigenous Australian customary law or Indigenous Australian customary lore refers to the legal systems and practices uniquely belonging to Indigenous Australians of Australia, that is, Aboriginal and Torres Strait Islander people.

 Background and description

 Indigenous peoples of Australia comprise two groups with very different histories, ethnicities and customs: Aboriginal peoples and Torres Strait Islanders.
 Torres Strait Islanders are "strictly monogamous [and] mostly church-married".
 The most notable customary practice differing from usual practice among non-Indigenous Australians is that of adoption, known as kupai omasker, by members of the extended family or friends.
 The reasons differ depending on which of the many Torres Islander cultures the person belongs to.

 Most studies have looked exclusively at Aboriginal law and lore, with regard to personal and social customs.

 Aboriginal customary law developed over time from accepted moral and social norms within Indigenous societies.
 They regulate human behaviour, mandate specific sanctions for non-compliance, and connect people with the land and with each other, through a system of relationships.

 Indigenous customary law is not uniform across Australia, and systems differ greatly between language groups, clans, and regions.

 Within some Aboriginal Australian communities, the words "law" and "lore" are words used to differentiate between the Indigenous and post-colonial legal systems.
 The word "law" is taken to refer to the legal system introduced during the European colonisation of Australia, whereas the word "lore" is used to refer to the Indigenous customary system.
 Learned from childhood, lore dictates the rules on how to interact with the land, kinship, and community.

 Aboriginal customary lore is intertwined with cultural customs, practices, and stories from the Dreamtime.
 Customs are passed on through the generations by means of cultural works such as songlines, stories and dance.
 Those cultural works are passed on by oral tradition.
 A report by the Australian Government in 1986 did not find any codified versions of Indigenous customary lore, but acknowledged that the existing knowledge of Indigenous Australian traditions may be sufficient to be considered as such.